Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 Serum tumor markers are substances found in the blood that are either made by vaginal or cervical cancer cells or that the body makes in response to vaginal or cervical cancer.
 For this test, a sample of blood is checked in the lab to measure the amounts of certain substances released into the blood by organs, tissues, or tumor cells in the body.

-Ultrasound
+Ultrasound exam

-An ultrasound uses high-energy sound waves (ultrasound), which bounce off internal tissues or organs in the pelvis and make echoes.
+An ultrasound exam uses high-energy sound waves (ultrasound) that bounce off internal tissues or organs, such as the pelvis, and make echoes.
 The echoes form a picture of body tissues called a sonogram.

 Magnetic resonance imaging (MRI)